Zengg987/Khbot/README.md

 # Kahoot Bot

-A powerful and customizable Kahoot bot built with C# and .NET 8, designed to automate interaction with Kahoot quizzes.
+Kahoot bot built with C# and .NET 8, designed to automate interaction with Kahoot quizzes.
 This project demonstrates efficient use of C# asynchronous programming and web protocols to interact with Kahoot's API.

 ---